 Discovery Metals is committed to providing up-to-date information to its shareholders and the broader investment community in accordance with its continuous disclosure obligations under the ASX Listing Rules, the Corporations Act 2001 (Cth) and the Botswana Stock Exchange Listing Rules.

-The Managing Director has primary responsibility for ensuring the market is properly informed.
+The Chief Executive Officer has primary responsibility for ensuring the market is properly informed.

 In accordance with Listing Rule 5.6 and the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code), Discovery Metals has procedures in place to ensure it obtains the relevant competent person's signoff in relation to the disclosure of exploration results, Mineral Resources and Ore Reserves.
 In July 2013, the Company restated its Ore Reserves and Mineral Resources in accordance with the 2012 edition of the JORC Code.